BukolaOdunayo/BukolaOdunayo/README.md

 Currently, I am on the lookout for opportunities to apply my skills and knowledge in an Junior Data Analyst position or an Internship.
 My technical prowess aside, I am adept at collaborating with colleagues from different departments to achieve successful project outcomes.

 SO far, I've completed  projects and internships while remaining committed to staying abreast of the latest trends and technologies in my field.
 I am always eager to participate in data analysis projects.
-Feel free to connect with me on LinkedIn or Twitter.
+Feel free to connect with me on [Linkedin](www.linkedin.com/in/ogunjimi-bukola) and [Twitter](https://twitter.com/Oluwabukola0).

-Furthermore, check out my Medium page, where I document my experiences and offer insights as a seasoned Data Analyst.
+Also, check out my Medium page, where I document my process and experiences as aData Analyst.

 <!--